 But this conception has given way to the conception of evolution, which has invaded all spheres of investigation without exception.
-Science, however, does not advance in isolation from society as a whole, and the widespread application of the idea of evolution was due not simply to its verification in scientific theory but also to its popularity with the new, rising forces of industrial capitalism, themselves the patrons of science.
+Nor was it scientific investigation alone which produced the idea of evolution.
+Science does not advance in isolation from society as a whole.
+The idea of evolution was generated out of the rise of industrial capitalism itself.

-"The bourgeoisie cannot exist without constantly revolutionising the instruments of production, and thereby the relations of production, and with them the whole relations of society.
+"The bourgeoisie cannot exist without constantly revolutionizing the instruments of production, and thereby the relations of production, and with them the whole relations of society.
 Conservation of the old modes of production in unaltered form was, on the contrary, the first condition of existence of all earlier industrial classes.
-Constant revolutionising of production, uninterrupted disturbance of all social conditions, everlasting uncertainty and agitation, distinguish the bourgeois epoch from all earlier ones" (Mark and Engels: Manifesto of the Communist Party).
+Constant revolutionizing of production, uninterrupted disturbance of all social conditions, everlasting uncertainty and agitation, distinguish the bourgeois epoch from all earlier ones."
+1